 It’s that time of the year again when your choice of health care insurance plans comes to the fore – Open Enrollment (OE).
-During OE you can change your health care coverage and flexible spending allowances for the year ahead without penalty or a qualifying”life-event”.
+During OE you can change your health care coverage and flexible spending allowances for the year ahead without penalty or a qualifying “life-event”.
 With health insurance premiums on the rise (8% this year), it is even more important to spend the time to understand the options available to you in order to maximize your health coverage for the lowest possible price.
 While every company has its own plans, most are with the major providers like Aetna, Kaiser Permanente or Blue Cross-Blue Shield to name a few.
-If you are not covered under an employer sponsored plan, looking for a new plan or if you just want to do more research check out leading insurance comparison site – eHealthInsurance, to get free quotes across all major providers and compare how your plan stacks up.
+If you are not covered under an employer sponsored plan, looking for a new plan or if you just want to do more research check out this leading insurance comparison site

 Before embarking on reviewing health plans it is important to understand the terminology used.
 So here are the key terms, costs and principles you must know when it comes to health planning and choosing the right option.